lhartung/pulseaudio-snap/docs/install-pulseaudio.md

  pulseaudio 8.0-3 from 'canonical' installed
 ```

-Although the network-manager snap is available from other channels (candidate, beta, edge),
+Although the pulseaudio snap is available from other channels (candidate, beta, edge),
 only the stable version should be used for production devices.
 Their meaning is internal
-to the development team of the network-manager snap.
+to the development team of the pulseaudio snap.

 All necessary plugs and slots will be automatically connected within the
 installation process.
 You can verify this with: